Hydr0neFN/rpi4-usb-ssd-resilience/README.en.md

 kernel wedge.
 Add an outbound heartbeat to something external, so silence itself is the alert. [`cf-heartbeat/`](https://github.com/Hydr0neFN/hinet-dual-path-probe/tree/main/cf-heartbeat) is a small Cloudflare Worker that does this —
 KV for last-seen, a Cron Trigger to notice the silence, Email Routing to send the mail.

-## What software cannot fix

-The trigger was almost certainly a physically loose connector, and nothing here repairs that.
-What changed is the consequence: a bump used to take down the whole machine indefinitely, and now costs one service for 22 seconds.
-Fix the connector too.